Morgan Stanley slashes price target on Harmony Gold Mining Company Limited [HMY] – find out why.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for HMY.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Harmony Gold Mining Company Limited go to 0.00%.

-There are presently around $561 million, or 30.70% of HMY stock, in the hands of institutional investors.
-The top three institutional holders of HMY stocks are: VAN ECK ASSOCIATES CORP with ownership of 57,092,152, which is approximately 3.618% of the company’s market cap and around 15.10% of the total institutional ownership; EXOR CAPITAL LLP, holding 25,164,903 shares of the stock with an approximate value of $86.57 million in HMY stocks shares; and POLUNIN CAPITAL PARTNERS LTD, currently with $32.24 million in HMY stock with ownership of nearly -6.103% of the company’s market capitalization.
+There are presently around $559 million, or 30.60% of HMY stock, in the hands of institutional investors.
+The top three institutional holders of HMY stocks are: VAN ECK ASSOCIATES CORP with ownership of 57,092,152, which is approximately 3.618% of the company’s market cap and around 15.10% of the total institutional ownership; EXOR CAPITAL LLP, holding 25,164,903 shares of the stock with an approximate value of $83.04 million in HMY stocks shares; and KOPERNIK GLOBAL INVESTORS, LLC, currently with $50.31 million in HMY stock with ownership of nearly 84.586% of the company’s market capitalization.